tstehr/HamsterList/API.md

 Used for sync with offline-capable clients to get an initial state from which to sync.

+Clients can request the inclusion of additional data when syncing to save additional requests by specifying the GET parameter `includeInResponse` with on of the types defined in [SyncRequest].
+Note that you may specify the [parameter multiple times](https://nodejs.org/api/querystring.html#querystring_querystring_parse_str_sep_eq_options).

 ### POST   /:listid/sync

 Used for sync with offline-capable clients.
 This is __not__ a REST endpoint!